MicrosoftDocs/architecture-center/docs/guide/multitenant/approaches/deployment-configuration.md

 - **Automated or supported onboarding:** When a tenant is ready to be onboarded, will they be able to complete the process themselves by following an automated procedure?
 Or, do new tenants initiate a request, and you manually onboard them after you receive the request?
 Are there manual approval steps required from your team, such as to prevent abuse of your service?
 - **Provisioning time:** When a tenant is ready to be onboarded, how quickly does the onboarding process need to be completed?
 If you don't have a clear answer, consider whether this should be measured in seconds, minutes, hours, or days.

-You should also consider onboarding and provision steps, automation, and resource management responsibility.
+You should also consider onboarding and provisioning steps, automation, and resource management responsibility.

 ### Onboarding and provisioning steps